Could you Sleep Like a World Leader? Sleeping Habits of the World’s Greatest Leaders

 So which world leaders claim to get by on little to no sleep and how do they really function and remain successful?

 Part of Margaret Thatcher’s formidable reputation was due to how little she slept.
+So how did Margaret Thatcher sleep?
 It was believed that she got by on as little as four hours of sleep per night.
 She infamously made her officials stay awake until two or three in the morning and then get up again at 5am to continue working.
 According to her biographer, John Campbell, her late to bed, early to rise routine made her one of the best informed people in the room.

 Her successor, John Major, struggled when he was elected into office because the civil service was used to a Prime Minister who rarely slept and he was used to getting at least eight hours of sleep per night.